 The course was simple: make a figure eight around 2 markers spaced a half mile apart while maintaining a height of at least 10 feet.
 Despite over 50 official attempts and 17 years, no one was able to claim the 50,000 pound prize (equivalent to approximately $1.4M today).

-Then, in 1977, Dr. Paul MacCready stepped up to the plate.
+Optimizing for Speed Then, in 1977, Dr. Paul MacCready stepped up to the plate.
 He immediately realized that the problem was not “how do I build the first human powered flying machine” but instead, how do I build an airplane which can be assembled in a matter of hours rather than months.

 You see, most teams had long design phases.
 They would spend months designing their planes.
 They would then go through another few months building the plane to precise specifications.
 After months of work they would run their test and inevitably crash the plane.
 They would then start the month long cycle again.
 Sound familiar?

-MacCready instead built a plane out of mylar and Scotch tape.
+MacCready instead built a plane out of mylar and Scotch tape .
 The plane could be rebuilt in a number of hours, allowing him to test the design on a daily basis.
 Whereas most teams did one or two flights a year, MacCready’s team did 222 in 6 months.
 On the 223rd he claimed the prize.

-Many are applying MacCready’s lesson to software development with the advent of Continuous Integration (CI), Continuous Deployment and Continuous Delivery (CD).
+The problem was not to build the first airplane, but instead, one which can be assembled in a matter of hours rather than months.
+Continuous Integration (or Continuous Development) Many are applying MacCready’s lesson to software development with the advent of Continuous Integration (CI), Continuous Deployment and Continuous Delivery (CD).
 We prefer the term “Continuous Development” to account for the fact that an effective implementation of CD has to support each step of coding, building, testing, and releasing software.

 Continuous Development requires that each developer commits their changes into a central shared code repository, several times daily.
 Their changeset is tested and verified by an automatic build system, which allows teams to detect problems early on.
 If all tests succeed, the updated app can be then packaged and deployed immediately rather than after a lengthy software design and integration period.